 Do Yorkies Shed?

 This is a question that has been asked a lot and there are different opinions about it.
-In this post I will discuss more about Yorkshire Terrier hair and answer the question do Yorkies shed?
-Yorkies have a feature that makes them differ from other dog breeds.
-They have a coat that is not fur, but rather consists of hair, which grows all year long and is both silky and is longer than the fur of other dog breeds.
+In this post, I will discuss more about Yorkshire Terrier’s hair structure and answer the question do Yorkies actually shed?
+First of all, Yorkies have a feature that makes them different from other dog breeds.
+They have a coat that is not fur but it consists of hair.
+It grows all year long and is both silky and longer than the fur of other dog breeds.
 Some people compare it with human hair and yes it’s very similar.
-Human hair also fall out regularly and so do Yorkie’s hair.
-But that doesn’t mean that humans shed 🙂
+Moreover, Yorkshire Terriers does not have the same shedding cycles as other dog breeds.

 The answer to the question do Yorkies shed is yes, they do shed.
 However, they have less shedding hair and they shed way less than any other dog breed.
 Most of the time you won’t even notice it.
 For this reason, some people state that Yorkies do not shed at all.

-There are no doubts that Yorkie’s hair require more special attention than other dog breeds.
-Constant brushing, grooming and proper nutrition is a must to keep your dogs’ hair healthy and silky.
+There are no doubts that Yorkie’s hair requires more special attention than other dog breeds.
+Constant brushing, grooming, and proper nutrition is a must to keep your dogs’ hair healthy and silky.
 If you don’t take proper care of your dog’s hair it might be the cause of increased shedding.
 Let me show you how much do Yorkies shed and you can make your own conclusion whether it’s a lot or not. 👇

 7 Tips to avoid hair loss in Yorkies